AARP Eye Center

 With COVID-19 killing more than 17,000 nursing home residents and staff members and infecting tens of thousands more, the offices are getting more attention.

 "We're busy in normal times.
-This is insane,” says Mark Miller, president of the National Association of State Ombudsman Programs and and state long-term care (LTC) ombudsman of the District of Columbia, which is part of AARP’s Legal Counsel for the Elderly.
+This is insane,” says Mark Miller, president of the National Association of State Ombudsman Programs and state long-term care (LTC) ombudsman of the District of Columbia, which is part of AARP’s Legal Counsel for the Elderly.
 Questions and complaints related to COVID-19 are skyrocketing, he says: “There's no running from it.… And to be honest, we're concerned.”

 Before the pandemic closed nursing homes to almost all visitors, ombudsmen were in nursing homes frequently.